Best Time to Have a Garage Door Installed

 The type of motor opener that operates your garage door may determine the noise levels you can expect, apart from the motor being faulty or broken.
 Here are the common types of openers you will find.

-• Chain drive openers: This motor uses a chain that rotates a trolley to open and close the door.
+- Chain drive openers: This motor uses a chain that rotates a trolley to open and close the door.
 It is the most popular because it’s durable enough to carry the weight of bulky, cumbersome doors.
 One notable drawback is that this type is a noisy garage door opener because of the consistent metal-to-metal contact while in use.
+Lose chains are often the cause of slapping sounds in this style of opener.

 Knowing which type of opener you have helps you understand why your door might be inherently louder or quieter.
 Various sounds can help you identify a faulty motor.